 So without thinking twice about it, I went ahead and signed the contract to purchase some of his houses – the ones that I felt confident that I could sell quickly and make some fat money.
 He obliged without a fight, and I moved the files into the “for sale” column on my white board.

-Make sure you get the word from your closing agent or attorney that the title is marketable and gives you the green light.
+Make sure you get the word from your closing agent or attorney that the title is marketable.
+That gives you the green light.

-The thing about buyers and sellers discussing the property with each other will almost certainly lead into how much you paid for the house.
-When those two get tighter and start comparing notes, one of the two may not accept the fact that youʼre making money on the deal, and it could blow up in your face.
+Buyers and sellers discussing the property with each other will almost certainly lead to how much you paid for the house.
+When those two get tighter and start comparing notes, they may not accept the fact that youʼre making money on the deal.
+This could blow up in your face.

-Maybe I have scarcity mentality on this issue, but I just would rather keep my seller and my buyer about a football fieldʼs length apart when it comes to them talking.
+Maybe it’s scarcity mentality on this real estate wholesaling pitfall issue, but I just would rather keep my seller and my buyer about a football fieldʼs length apart.
 I donʼt even want them at the closing together if Iʼm not present.

 When dealing with sellers vs. dealing with buyers, youʼre working in two different capacities.
 You should be able to control the deal once you have the contract signed with the seller.
 If your investor buyer doesn’t want to play the game your way, then give him the boot.

 It starts with direct mail.
 If you mail a seller one letter, you may not get a response.
-But each time that seller sees another piece of mail from you, he/she gets closer to contacting you if theyʼre considering selling their house.
+Each time that seller sees another piece of mail from you, he/she gets closer to contacting you.
 So the more you mail to them, the closer you get to a deal.

 If you donʼt strike a deal with a seller on the first contact, donʼt give up!
 Follow up with that seller at LEAST 7 times before you move them to the “dead leads” category.

-Probably the worst sin of all.
-I know there are a BOAT LOAD of real estate investors out there who use their own money to buy deals.
+Probably the worst real estate wholesaling pitfall of all.
+I know there are a BOAT LOAD of real estate investors and real estate wholesale companies out there who use their own money to buy deals.
 Or maybe theyʼre using their credit score by obtaining low interest rate bank loans.
 None of these are good practices for any creative real estate investor.